-The end of the school year is a time to reflect and celebrate successes and kick off the festive season.
-Celebrations often mean parties full of sweets and chips and very few healthy options.
+The end of the year is often a time to reflect on achievements and embrace the joy of the festive season.

 Our festive Christmas tree pizza recipe is a healthy and tasty option for the lunch box or perfect for a party platter.
 A delicious way to get 1 of the recommended 5 serves of vegies!